Consolidate your super

 How to consolidate super and transfer super funds

-Transferring and consolidating your superannuation into one Prime Super account is quite simple - we do most of the work for you.
+Transferring and consolidating your superannuation into one Prime Super account is simple, with Prime Super supporting much of the process.
 Just do one of these three:

 a. log into your MemberOnline account and make the request via the 'Consolidate super' tab, or

-b. download and fill out Prime Super's Roll over your super form/super transfer form,or c. call us on 1800 675 839 and we can do it over the phone.
+b. download and fill out Prime Super's Roll over your super form/super transfer form.

 If you have a MyGov account that is linked to the ATO, you can also transfer your super that way.